 City of Gulfport Multipurpose Senior Center

 The Senior Center Fitness Center is open 8 a.m. – 7 p.m.
-Monday – Thursday, and Fridays 8 a.m. – 4 p.m.
+Monday – Thursday, and 8 a.m. – 4 p.m. on Friday.
 Hourly capacity is limited to provide physical distancing, and advance reservation is required; call 893-5657 to schedule.
-All other in-person Senior Center activities, classes and groups remain cancelled until further notice.

 The City of Gulfport Telephone Reassurance program is much more than a morning wake-up call.
 This free service offers Gulfport residents 50 years or older – and their families comfort, security, and peace of mind.
 Volunteers provide daily phone calls to registered members.
 If the member cannot be reached, the volunteer follows specific procedures to confirm there are no major concerns.
 Registration is simple and free.
 If you or someone you know could use this service, call 893-2237 or stop by the Gulfport Senior Center at 5501 27th Avenue.

 Gulfport Extended Mobility Service (GEMS) has resumed limited, essential transportation services offering reliable, affordable and convenient on-time transportation to supermarkets, medical appointments, etc. for Gulfport residents 55 & older and residents with a disability.
 This door-to-door transportation has provided independence & freedom to Gulfport residents since 1975.
 The yearly membership is $70 plus $2 per ride.
 For more information, call 893-2242.